HR system with clean, straightforward dashboards and UX.

 Hiretual is used by recruiting professionals at Intel, Hilton, IBM, and Nike.
 Designed for talent sourcers and agencies, this platform features machine learning for candidate selection, a robust infrastructure with scalable server clusters, and contact information sourcing.

 As you can see from the tool screenshot, Hiretual has a clean, intuitive, and modest user interface.
 The simple list of tools in the menu bar makes it easy to gauge what you need at a glance.
 This helped them evaluate favorably in both UX and general usability.

 A downside of Hiretual is that paid plans tend to be on the pricey side with no ideal options for the case of having multiple recruiters in a single company.

-Hiretual starts at $89/month and has a freemium Starter plan.
+Hiretual starts at $49/month and has a freemium Starter plan.
 Hiretual also offers customized pricing plans.